BiGuideCollection/BiGuide/README.md

   * Q8: BiGuide made me change poses, locations, and angles more frequently.

 #### <span id="3">III.
 User Study Instructions
 During the user study, each participant began by reviewing a set of instructions we have prepared.
 The instructions for indoor scenario are the same as the instruction for wildlife exhibits scenario.
-We take the instructions in indoor scenario below for instance:
+We take the instructions in indoor scenario below for instance.
-##### Intro:
+##### Intro
 The goal of this experiment is to collect diverse data to train a machine-learning model that can detect the class and the bounding box of indoor objects.
 Seven indoor objects are included in this experiment.
 They are located in 7 different places in the lab.
-##### Instructions:
+##### Instructions
 Users will collect images by two systems: FreGuide and BiGuide.
 For FreGuide:
 * Users hold the phones in portrait  mode, taking pictures in front of the object and moving the phone.